tyrtyrych/BeginningJavaScript/05-loops/readme.md

 3. A continuation condition that is checked prior to executing the loop body (e.g. `num <= 10`)

-4. The loop body -- the part of the code that is executed every time the continuation condition is found to be true
+4. The loop body –– the part of the code that is executed every time the continuation condition is found to be `true`

 It's common enough that JavaScript provides a different kind of loop called a `for` loop which makes this structure more obvious.
 Let's rewrite our last